WARNING: These guidelines are TENTATIVE

 variation as it is possible to have on Earth. :-)

-You should try to restrict commands used in the build file to
+You should try to restrict commands used in the build file to commands found in

 You may compile and use your own programs.
 If you do, try to build and execute